INM-6/nnmt/README.md

 If a test requires `output_test_fixtures`, pytest will pass the output fixtures corresponding to the `output_key` defined as a test class variable.
 Those output key results need to be created beforehand (see `create_fixtures.py`).
-This allows to parametrize the test such that the function is tested in different parameter regimes (e.g. mean-driven regime vs. fluctuation-driven regime).
+This allows us to parametrize the test such that the function is tested in different parameter regimes (e.g. mean-driven regime vs. fluctuation-driven regime).